vikramnayyar/Churn-Prediction-of-Telecom-Customers/README.md

 The application is deployed in Heroku.
 The app is available in the link https://predict-bank-marketing.herokuapp.com/

 ## Introduction
-An app is developed for customer retention programs in Telecom industry; that target churn customers.
+An app is developed for customer retention programs in Telecom industry.
+This targets churn customers.
 App is based on ___________ inputs and a trained model, that predict whether a customer will churn or not?

 ## Dataset
 The dataset consists of information obtained from IBM's Business Analytics Community.
 The dataset provides several features pertaining to churn and non-churn customers.
 It is avalailable in link: https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113.
 The dataset consists of <b>7043</b> rows and <b>21</b> features.